Teal-Ewer/poker-push-fold-trainer/README.md

 ## Next Steps:

-This aplication could be used to test the user's knowledge of any poker chart, not just Push/Fold charts.
-In future updates, I'd like to add more charts anduser inputs to select those charts.
+This application could be used to test the user's knowledge of any poker chart, not just Push/Fold charts.
+In future updates I'd like to add more charts and user inputs to select those charts.

-I would also like to add the ability for the user to mute the audio and choose light or dark mode.
+I also plan to add the ability for the user to mute the audio and choose light or dark mode.